 Lavanila The Healthy Deodorant - if you haven't switched over to a safe, all-natural deodorant (free from aluminum, fragrances, triclosan, and paragons which more and more studies are finding detrimental to our bodies and linked to cancer), then now is the time.
 Think about the fact that deodorant is applied to your armpits which is a very sensitive/porous part of your body and absorbs toxins very quickly.
 I've tried SO many different natural brands and have found this one to work the best for me.
 I usually get the Vanilla Grapefruit, but the other scents are supposed to be great too.

 Beautycounter Baby Bundle Collection - This one is great to order before the baby arrives so that you have it on hand from the start.
 It has an all over wash (skin and hair, both tear free), a soothing oil and a daily protective calm.
 This is also a great baby shower gift for any pregnant mamas that you know.
 I am super picky about what I put on my skin, and even more so for my little one due to the shocking amount of non-regulation of skin care products in our country (did you hear about the recent lawsuit against Johnson and Johnson?).
-As I've said above, Beautycounter products use minimal ingredients that are safe for our little one's sensitive skin and I've heard rave reviews of how this bundle has helped prevent and treat skin irritations for other babies!
+As I've said above, Beautycounter products use minimal ingredients that are safe for our little one's sensitive skin.
+The wash is gentle but cleansing and I use the oil after baths to keep my babe's skin soft and moisturized (I also take this opportunity to give some loving touch baby massage).
+Lastly, the baby balm (coconut oil based) has been AMAZING for when I see any redness on his bum.
+If your baby has more sever diaper rash, Beautycounter does have a great actual diaper rash cream.

 I encourage you to take a closer look at what is in your other skin care and makeup products too.
 You can do this by starting to read the labels and by looking up your your your current products on EWG's Skin Deep Database.
 It is my go-to resource for researching product safety and I love that every single Beautycounter product is rated between 0-2 on it.
 What we put on our skin today DOES affect our bodies (and your baby's if you are pregnant) in the long run.